 Increasing HMIS Participation and Update on HUD-VASH Data Sharing

 A Homeless Management Information System (HMIS) is essential for communities to understand how the homeless response system is working and where strategic changes should be made to better serve people experiencing homelessness, including veterans.
-HUD and the U.S. Department of Veterans Affairs (VA) are excited to announce that in November 2020, HUD will be providing a tool to each Continuum of Care (CoC) to support direct uploads of VA’s HOMES-HMIS HUD-VASH Universal Data Elements Report.
+HUD and the U.S. Department of Veterans Affairs (VA) are excited to announce that HUD is providing a HUD-VASH HOMES to HMIS Translator Tool to each Continuum of Care (CoC) to support direct uploads of VA’s HOMES-HMIS HUD-VASH Universal Data Elements Report.

 Next Steps to Access the VA HUD-VASH Data Export

 In December 2019, HUD announced a partnership with VA to provide HUD-VA Supportive Housing (HUD-VASH) data, exported from the VA's Homeless Operations Management and Evaluation System (HOMES), to CoCs by late Spring 2020.
 Unfortunately, the COVID-19 pandemic has commanded both agencies’ full attention over the course of 2020.
 VA has a report available which contains HUD-VASH data elements for an HMIS import and a mechanism in place for secure email transmission.
-HUD has developed a tool for CoCs, which will transform this report into a format that meets HMIS technical specifications to enable direct upload into HMIS.
-This tool will be available the first week of November.
+The HUD-VASH HOMES to HMIS Translator Tool for CoCs transforms this report into a format that meets HMIS technical specifications to enable direct upload into HMIS.

 In the meantime, VA can share the HUD-VASH report with CoCs for direct entry by CoCs or for CoCs to utilize with existing import processes to add the information to HMIS.
 There are a few steps that must be taken for this data to be input into HMIS.